tildecoin/rtcoin/README.md

 ## Updates

+**2019.09.01**

+I took a short break to handle some things IRL that needed to be done and have since resumed development.
+Time to hack away!

 **2019.07.27**

 I've decided on prompting for the database password on `rtcoin-server` startup.
 This was a compromise that took into account implementation complexity, security, and user experience with respect to controlling the server.